The ACHP is monitoring recent bills that have been introduced or acted upon in Congress that could affect the preservation of historic properties.

 Preservation-Related Programs, Funding, and Impacts

-In December 2018, funding lapsed for several federal agencies including the Department of the Interior and related agencies such as the ACHP.
+On June 25, The House of Representatives passed a bill that combined appropriations for several departments and federal agencies, including the Department of the Interior and related agencies such as the ACHP.
 The subsequent partial government shutdown ended on February 15 when this funding bill became law.
-Preservation fared very well in the legislation.
-The Historic Preservation Fund (HPF) received a record-breaking $102.66 million, a $5.75 million increase over FY 2018.
-The specific breakdown of the HPF funding is summarized below:
+Under this bill, the Historic Preservation Fund (HPF) would receive a record-breaking $121.66 million.
+The specific brekdown of funding would be:

-- Historically Black Colleges and Universities Preservation Grants: $8 million
+- Historically Black Colleges and Universities Preservation Grants: $10 million ($2 million

 Route 66 Centennial Commission Act (H.R.
 66)